The Government of Ireland is drafting a bill that aims at regulating the cash-for-gold trade in the country.

 The Irish government began consultation on regulating this industry in 2015.
 Common proposals aim at introducing proposals to have better safeguards that prevent the sale of stolen jewelry to businesses dealing in precious metals.

 ING Financial Group, a leader in DLT adoption, is working on a digital asset custody solution.
-Even though initial details are sparse, the reference to native security tokens as well as asset-backed securities indicates how the platform will look.
+Even though initial details are sparse, the reference to native security tokens indicates how the platform will look.

 The popularity of blockchain continues to grow as the technology distinguishes itself further.
 Initially, many thought that the fate of the blockchain and early cryptocurrencies was inextricably linked.
 Now, with the development of stablecoins and other diverse uses, blockchain continues to disrupt various industries.
 Gold trading is one such field that is ripe for blockchain efficiency disruption.